2 eBird Data

 Tip

-Since the EBD is updated monthly, you will likely recieve a different version of the data than the October 2023 version used throughout the rest of this lesson.
+Since the EBD is updated monthly, you will likely receive a different version of the data than the October 2023 version used throughout the rest of this lesson.
 Provided you update the filenames of the downloaded files accordingly, the difference in versions will not be an issue.
 However, if you want to download and use exactly the same files used in this lesson, you can download the corresponding EBD zip file.

 2.4 Importing eBird data into R